 Toxic shock syndrome (TSS) is a serious medical condition which results from a bacterial infection.
-It is caused when the bacterium Staphylococcus aureus enters the bloodstream and produces toxins.
+Often it is caused when the bacterium Staphylococcus aureus enters the bloodstream and produces toxins.
 This condition can affect people of all ages and has sometimes been linked to tampon use in menstruating women.

 In most cases, TSS symptoms appear suddenly.

 - Sudden fever

 - Use of a diaphragm or vaginal sponge to prevent pregnancy

 A doctor may diagnose toxic shock syndrome based on a physical examination.
 In addition, a doctor will check your blood or urine for traces of Staphylococcus or Streptococcus bacteria.

 If your doctor suspects TSS, they may do a blood test to check your liver and kidney function.
 They may also take swabs of cells from your cervix, vagina and throat.
 These samples will tell if the bacteria that cause TSS are present.